christianalfoni/EmptyBox/posts/2016_04_27_Combining-React-with-industrial-design.md

 ![sequence](/images/ducky/5.png)

 Users interacts with the interface and it can have many different states.
-This is what makes application design differ from web design.
+This is what makes application design different from web design.
 You have to imagine all the states and ideally also design them.
-You have hover states, loading states, dynamic lists etc. And this is where it gets tricky.
+You have hover states, disabled states, loading states, dynamic lists etc. And this is where it gets tricky.
 Often these states are related to waiting on data from server, but the designer usually has no idea about that.
 In Ducky we just keep a fast feedback loop to identify when a description is missing a state related to data fetching or something else.

 #### Links to components
 All components, being in the main project or the components project, has their own github issue.
 Application components in the main project has links to the components they are composed by.
 This makes it easy for us to identify that the base components are implemented and ready to be composed into our main project.